longitudinal-data-analysis-prac-2024/team_1_project/README.md

 ## Parental & Peer Support on Emotional Outcomes

-Parental support was associated with reduced emotional symptoms at each wave and predicted them in the third wave.
-Our finding is consistent with our hypothesis and agrees with many previous literature on the protective effect of parental support on internalizing and externalizing symptoms in children and adolescents (Butterfield et al., 2020; Mccarthy et al., 2005).
-However, this predictive effect was not found in the transitioning year when the emotional symptoms during transition predicted perceived parental support at the start of secondary school.
-In other words, pupils’ emotional conditions during transition shape how they perceive and receive parental support, which helps them navigate through social and academic challenges during the first year.
-This pattern is consistent with the transactional model of parenting, which argues a bidirectional influence between the parent and the child: Children’s internalizing and externalizing problems may encourage patterns to adopt a harsh parenting style, which further contributes to behavioural problems, suggesting a cyclical relationship (Lansford et al., 2018; Tiberio et al., 2016).

-Similarly, Peer support at Wave 2 positively influenced emotional symptoms at Wave 3, highlighting the critical role of peer interactions in emotional well-being.
-However, contradicting the hypothesis, early peer support predicted increased emotional distress at Wave 2, suggesting that peer interactions can also introduce stressors.

-Our findings have clear implications for educators and parents.
-They underline the need for continuous emotional support, active monitoring of peer dynamics, and the creation of positive peer environments.
-Early interventions during the transition to secondary school are crucial, as they can help prevent the escalation of emotional issues.
-Educators and parents must guide peer interactions to ensure they are beneficial, as positive peer support is a key factor in determining emotional outcomes.

-Furthermore, this aligns with research showing that peer support influences depressive symptoms and mental health, underscoring the importance of early intervention to prevent escalating emotional issues.
-Peer victimization is a significant risk factor for persistent emotional distress during this period (Morneau‐Vaillancourt et al., 2023).
+We found that none of parental support measured in the previous wave predicted subsequent emotional symptoms in any waves.
+This is contradictory to our hypothesis and some previous literature predicting adolescent internalizing and externalizing symptoms using parental support (Butterfield et al., 2020).
+However, we did found that peer support at the start of secondary school predicted subsequent emotional symptoms at the end of first year.
+Taken altogether, our findings suggest that parental relationships might gradually give way to peer relationships in early adolescence: As adolescents experience increased conflicts with parents to seek for independence and autonomy, they become more influenced by peers who they spend increasing amount of time socializing with.
+This is consistent with studies indicating that while the parental buffering on stress regulation is diminishing, friendships and peer relationships at school was associated with reduced emotional problems (Wang et al., 2024)

+However, both parental and peer support were associated with reduced emotional symptoms concurrently, indicating that positive interpersonal relationships in general might protect children and adolescents from emotional problems, but the contribution of parental support to this effect could be temporary and short-lasting compared to peer support.
+Our findings highlight the potential of group-based treatment and social skill training in treating adolescent psychological problems.

 ## Parental & Peer Support on Self-Control

-Even though parental support was positively associated with self-control concurrently across all waves, no parental support in the previous wave predicted self-control in the subsequent wave, which is inconsistent with our hypothesis.
-Likewise, there were no significant cross-lagged effects between peer support and self-control.
-Peer support at earlier stages did not predict self-control at later stages, nor did self-control predict peer support.
-These results suggest that while parental and peer support is essential during the transition to secondary school, it does not significantly influence self-control, which is likely influenced by other factors beyond peer dynamics.
-Therefore, interventions to improve self-control should focus on individual strategies such as self-regulation techniques and personal goal-setting.
+Additionally, we found that even though parental and peer support were associated with self-control concurrently, neither of them measured at the previous wave predicted self-control in the subsequent wave, which is inconsistent with our hypotheses.
+These results suggest that while extrinsic support is still essential, the development of self-control in adolescents might be more significantly influenced by other intrinsic factors like motivation and self-image, which could have a longer-lasting effect on a range of positive outcomes including academic performance (Delic & Ryan, 2020; Celik et al., 2024).

-These results are consistent with recent evidence indicating that self-control was not positively associated with parental autonomy support but with extrinsic and intrinsic motivation (Celik, 2024).
-Studies on more mature adolescents in high school and young adult students in college also indicated that intrinsic motivation is a strong predictor of student engagement and academic performance (Delic & Ryan, 2020).
-Therefore, we speculate that during development, the source of self-control transits from extrinsic to intrinsic factors (e.g., motivation, self-image, etc.), which have long-lasting effects on a range of positive outcomes in adulthood.
 This process might involve internalizing extrinsic factors, such as expectations from parents or teachers, which might take place gradually during adolescence.

-Additionally, it is essential to acknowledge that teacher support could differ from parental and peer support, as teachers can directly help students with academic challenges.
-In contrast, parents and peers often provide more emotional support.
-Hence, future studies should look deeper into whether teacher support better predicts behavioural improvements in children and adolescents compared to parental support.
+Our findings highlight the importance of individual-focused strategies such as self-regulation techniques training and personal goal setting.

 ## Implications